Byellee to Monto railway line: Tourism

 The Dawes Range Tunnel section of the Boyne Burnett Inland Rail Trail was opened on 11 September 2021.
 The 26.28 km section starts at Barrimoon Siding, Kalpowar and finishes at Builyan, Boyne Valley.
 This section contains 6 tunnels between Barrimoon Siding and Golembil Siding.
 Tunnel Six is the only place 100 year old rail and hogback sleepers are preserved on any of the disused rail corridors in the state.
 Hogback sleepers have a round top.
 They are hand hewn from the hard dense iron bark trees growing adjacent to the track.
 The trail also passes the historic township of Many Peaks with its Local Heritage listed attractions.

-While not on the rail trail, the Heritage listed Many Peaks Railway Dam is accessed by getting on to the (very low traffic) bitumen road at Many Peaks and riding back less than a kilometer.
+While not on the rail trail, the Heritage listed Many Peaks Railway Dam is accessed by getting on to the (very low traffic) bitumen road at Many Peaks and riding back less than a kilometre.
 There is a new shelter shed, history information signage, toilet block and elevated lookout over the old weir.
 There is no drinking water available.